AlexProgrammerDE/balena-minecraft-server/README.md

 ## Connect to the server :satellite:

-You can see in the Dashboard one IP-adress.
-It is the from your server.
+You can see in the Dashboard a IP-adress and a UUID.
+They the adress the from your server.
 One example:

 ![IP-Adress](images/IP-Adress.png)

-In my case is it `192.168.178.35`.
+In my case is it `192.168.178.35`or `463e101`.
 You can connect to it like that:

+**NOTE:** Please don´t use the copy option of the UUID.
+If i copy i get `463e101d32c154b6d68e8ddac6eca552`.
+Thats wrong.
+Copy the short part `463e101`.

 ![Server-IP](images/Server-IP.png)